 So we called up a local restaurant called Urban Farmhouse who is known for their chalkboard menus and signs (heck, we even Instagrammed one last summer).
 A few days later Li was there creating this masterpiece for us, all of which she hand lettered (any locals who want to hire her for signs and chalkboard art can email her at chalkitupRVA@gmail.com).

-As Sherry mentioned yesterday, it’s all done in chalk marker (so it’s not dusty and can’t be smudged) but it can be erased with a magic eraser (or just painted over if the eventual owners don’t want it).
+It’s all done in chalk marker (so it’s not dusty and can’t be smudged) but it can be erased with a magic eraser (or just painted over if the eventual owners don’t want it).
 But for the purposes of the show, it was a fun surprise to cap off our little coffee/wine set-up in there.
 It was awesome to see how many people were taking their photos in front of it.

 *You can see our original post about the butler’s pantry here.